gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 #### Same-Site Cookies Attribute

-This cookie atribute is targeted to prevent CSRF attacks.
+This cookie attribute is targeted to prevent CSRF attacks.
 If you need to create a cookie in your application, make sure to protect them by this attribute, that could be of `Strict` or `Lax` type:

 `Set-Cookie: example=1; SameSite=Strict`